Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ```

 ### Recognize Receipts
-Recognize data from USA sales receipts using a prebuilt model.
+Recognize data from sales receipts using a prebuilt model.
 Receipt fields recognized by the service can be found [here][service_recognize_receipt].

 ```python
 from azure.ai.formrecognizer import FormRecognizerClient